cadamini/cadamini.github.io/CONTRIBUTING.md

 3. You can preview your changes locally by running a Jekyll server with `jekyll server`.
 4. Commit the changes once you are happy.
 5. When you're finished with the changes, create a pull request.
-    If applicable, ínclude the related issue url.
+    If applicable, include the related issue url.

 I try to review issues and merge pull requests as soon as possible beside my normal job.
 Before I merge a pull request, I may suggest changes or add pull request comments.